Core abaci and Diophantine equations I: fundamental weight: Preliminaries

 \subsection{Uglov map}

-In \cite{U}, Uglov defined a map (called Uglov map) ${\rm\bf U}: \mathcal{B}^r\rightarrow \mathcal{B}^e$ for affine type $A_{e-1}^{(1)}$, and Hu, Huang, Li and Qi \cite{HLQ} generalized it to all classical affine types.
+In \cite{U}, Uglov defined a map (called Uglov map) ${\rm\bf U}: \mathcal{B}^r\rightarrow \mathcal{B}^e$ for affine type $A_{e-1}^{(1)}$.
+Recently, the first named author and his collaborators \cite{HLQ} generalized it to all classical affine types.
 The goal of this subsection is to recall the definition of Uglov map, which play a key role in this paper.
-To this aim, we need to define another index system for positions of an abacus, called {\em $l$ index}.